-In the interests of fairness to candidates, Centres must adhere to the stipulated timings for the Topic Presentation/Conversation and General Conversation.
+In the interest of fairness to candidates, centres must adhere to the stipulated timings for the Topic Presentation/Conversation and General Conversation.

-The Speaking test must be marked by the Centre according to the instructions and a sample submitted for External moderation.
+The Speaking test must be marked by the centre according to the instructions and a sample submitted for External moderation.

-The syllabus is approved for use in England, Wales and Northern Ireland as a Cambridge International Level 1/Level 2 Certificate.
+This syllabus is regulated for use in England, Wales and Northern Ireland as a Cambridge International Level 1/Level 2 Certificate.